-Path of Least Resistance
+Home Care: The Path of Least Resistance

 For many families, it’s alright at first.
 Home care is often sufficient for seniors with lower needs – those who could use someone to check-in on them and do some housekeeping.

-Families that were initially satisfied with home care often begin to find it problematic for reasons beyond cost.
+In addition, families that were initially satisfied with home care often begin to find it problematic for reasons beyond cost.
 Matching the senior with an appropriate, trustworthy caregiver can be extremely challenging.
 Sometimes families will try many caregivers until they find one who seems right, but when that caregiver leaves for another job, the whole process of finding the right match begins anew.

-Gaps in Care
+3. Gaps in Care

-Potential for Isolation
+4. Potential for Isolation

 Seniors who rely exclusively on a home care aide may also begin to suffer the detrimental effects of isolation, especially if they don’t have many visitors.
-Whereas seniors who live at an assisted living community have someone to talk to or chat with anytime they like, a senior relying on home care may have little opportunities for in-person companionship aside from the caregiver.
+Whereas seniors who live at an assisted living community have someone to chat with anytime they like, a senior relying on home care may have little opportunities for in-person companionship aside from the caregiver.

-Home care can be a good stop gap measure when a senior begins to need assistance, but its price and numerous practical difficulties mean that it is rarely a suitable long-term option for seniors with high care needs.
+Home care can be a good gap measure when a senior begins to need assistance, but its price and numerous practical difficulties mean that it is rarely a suitable long-term option for seniors with high care needs.